prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ### 3. Litecoin
 ![LITECOIN](/img/cryptocurrency/litecoin-logo.png "LITECOIN"){: .img-small .img-right }

 <a href="https://litecoin.org/">Litecoin</a> is a decentralized cryptocurrency.
-There is a finite amount in existence, about 84 million.
+There is a finite amount in existence, only 84 million.

 It has low transaction fees and fast transaction times.
 It can be bought and sold among other people, and through exchanges.